piarasj/timer/README.md

    - **Open in Fantastical**: Launch directly in Fantastical

 **Since v2.5.10**, Download ICS and Copy ICS embed a link back to Session Timer for the exact schedule you exported - the same whole-schedule web URL shown in the URL Configuration section.
 It's added both as the calendar event's standard `URL:` field (clickable in Apple Calendar, Outlook, Google Calendar) and as text in the event description.
 Opening the exported event later gives you a direct link to relaunch that same session.
 Fantastical exports already carry their own per-segment `sessiontimer://` link and are unaffected by this change.

+Each exported event's description also carries a second, separate link that opens the schedule directly in **iCab Mobile** instead of Safari - this is the one to use for anything time-sensitive, e.g. running a live one-to-one consultation where you need a genuinely reliable, one-touch start with zero on-the-spot fiddling.

+**Why iCab specifically, and why it can do something Safari can't**: iCab Mobile is a real, installed App Store app, not a bookmarked web page - so unlike tapping a plain `https://` link (which always opens in Safari, full chrome and all, with no way for any installed home-screen web app to intercept it), a tapped `x-icabmobile://` link is dispatched by iOS straight to iCab itself.
+That's also why iCab can keep the screen reliably awake where Session Timer's own in-page Wake Lock request can't always be trusted: as an official native app, iCab has real OS-level sleep-prevention control of its own - particularly through its **Kiosk Mode**, which has an explicit "Disable sleep mode?" setting entirely independent of whatever the loaded web page's JavaScript does or doesn't manage to hold onto.
+A web page's Wake Lock API request, by contrast, is asked for and can be silently dropped, released on backgrounding, or just not honored consistently depending on the browser/WebView - confirmed in testing here: the same schedule left the screen dark in iCab's ordinary browsing mode, but stayed on reliably once opened via this link into Kiosk Mode with sleep disabled.

+Setup for the reliable, one-touch version:
+1. Install [iCab Mobile](https://apps.apple.com/us/app/icab-mobile-web-browser/id308111628) from the App Store.
+2. Turn on Kiosk Mode, with **Disable sleep mode** enabled in its session settings.
+3. Export a schedule (Download ICS / Copy ICS) and add it to your calendar as usual.
+4. From the calendar event, tap the "Open in iCab Mobile" link in the description - it loads the schedule fullscreen, no browser chrome, and stays awake for the whole thing.

+The plain web link is still included right after it as a fallback for anyone without iCab installed - it just opens in ordinary Safari, chrome and all, same as before.

 ### **Command Line (Automation)**